getinstachip/vpx/README.md

 # VPX Tool Installation and Usage Guide

 ## Overview
-**VPX** is a command-line tool for RTL (Register Transfer Level) development tasks, leveraging AI to assist with design, debugging, and documentation of RTL modules.
-VPX enables a structured design approach using the `vpx implement` command to guide an AI model through a systematic thought process.
+**VPX** is a command-line tool that leverages state-of-the-art (SOTA) AI agents to assist with design, debugging, and documentation of RTL modules.

 ### Key Commands
 - `vpx implement <instructions>`: Implements RTL modules based on high-level design instructions.